Lac-Édouard station

 Lac-Édouard station is a Via Rail station in Lac-Édouard, Quebec, Canada.
-It is a request stop consisting of an unmanned shelter.
+It is a request stop consisting of an unstaffed shelter.
+As of 2024, the station building is permanently closed.

-Considering the fact that the village of Lake Edward was away from main roads, the railway artery was a key to economic development in the region.
+Considering the fact that the village of Lac-Édouard was away from main roads, the railway artery, opened in 1885, was a key to economic development in the region.
 This railway, linking Montreal to Chambord, via Junction Garneau, greatly favored forestry, sanatorium (since 1904) and tourist activities.
-Lake Edward railroad station was the key point of transit of passengers and goods before the construction of roads.
+Lac-Édouard railroad station was the key point of transit of passengers and goods before the construction of roads.